Returning to Exercise? Want to Change Things Up? Here’s How to Get StartedExercise and Nutrition

 “A bodyweight workout requires no equipment, just your body and some floor space around you,” Knapp says.
 “So it’s convenient.
 By using the weight of your body against gravity, these types are effective at building strength, muscle, improving stability and laying the groundwork of correct form before progressing to more advanced weighted movements.”

 These five exercises will help you maintain strength and physical independence as you age and prevent injury.
 Best of all, you can do them wherever you want.

-(As a reminder, before starting any of these movements, check in with yourself or your doctor to see if you have pain or limitations that would prevent you from doing these exercises.
+(As a reminder, before starting any of these movements, check in with yourself consult a professional to see if you have pain or limitations that would prevent you from doing these exercises.
 Do NOT push through pain.)

 This full-body exercise works primarily your legs but also uses your core/back muscles/arms to stabilize you.
 By performing squats, you are training the muscles you use for getting up and down and walking/running – among other movements.
 An easier variation to the standard squat would be a sit-to-stand using a chair or bench.
 Be sure to use a chair WITHOUT wheels.